hackinit/docker-nginx/README.md

 For extra information, please refer to the [official Docker Hub Nginx documentation](https://hub.docker.com/_/nginx/), since this image builds upon it.

-In addition, you can look for Brotli configurations at the official repository [google/ngx_brotli](https://github.com/google/ngx_brotli#configuration-directives).
+In addition, you can look for Brotli configurations at the upstream repository [eustas/ngx_brotli](https://github.com/eustas/ngx_brotli#configuration-directives).

 ## Sample config